christinedraper/knife-topo/README.md

 * [knife export](#export) - Export data from a topology (or from nodes that you want in a topology)
 * [knife topo list](#list) - List the topologies
 * [knife topo search](#search) - Search for nodes that are in a topology, or in no topology
+* [knife topo delete](#delete) - Delete a topology, but not the nodes in the topology

 The topologies are data bag items in the 'topologies' data bag, so you can also use knife commands such as:

-* `knife data bag show topologies test1` - Show details of the test1 topology
+* `knife data bag show topologies test1` - Show details of the test1 topology data bag
-* `knife data bag delete topologies test1` - Delete the test1 topology data bag

 ### Common Options: